 Hiking the Tramuntana Mountains

 A guide will pick you up from your hotel in the morning and drive you to another of Mallorca's highlights: the Tramuntana Mountains.
-Located on the northwest of the island, these limestone mountains with sharp ridges and handsome bluffs are a hiker's dream.
-You'll be enjoying a medium difficulty hike that takes between 1.5-3 hours and requires no more specialized equipment than hiking boots or athletic shoes.
+Located northwest of the island, these limestone mountains with sharp ridges and handsome bluffs are a hiker's dream.
+You'll be enjoying a medium-difficulty hike that takes between two to three hours and requires no more specialized equipment than hiking boots or athletic shoes.
 Expect breathtaking views of the coast from many lookout points.

 You'll also visit some of the historic mountain villages famous in the area.
 These include the carless hilltop hamlet of Valldemossa, the tranquil cove and rocky beach of coastal Deià, and Sóller, with its rickety wooden cable cars and long waterfront promenade.